-Missing Thai boys found ‘safe’ after 9 days trapped in cave
+Watch incredible moment missing boys are found alive in Thai cave

-12 missing boys and soccer coach rescued after nine days trapped in Thai cave
+12 missing boys and soccer coach found alive after nine days trapped in Thai cave

+Video by divers captures the moment the Wild Boar soccer team was found alive after days of painstaking searches

 Related topics

-Twelve boys and their football coach trapped in a flooded Thai cave for nine days were “found safe” late Monday, in a miracle rescue after days of painstaking searching by divers.
+Twelve boys and their football coach trapped in a flooded Thai cave for nine days were found alive late Monday after a painstaking search by specialist divers who finally discovered the emaciated group on a mud embankment.

+The incredible moment that the divers made contact with the boys was captured on a video released by the Thai Navy Seals.

-There had been no contact with the boys, aged between 11 and 16, since they went missing with their coach – aged 25 – last Saturday.
+There had been no contact with the boys, aged between 11 and 16, since they went missing with their 25-year-old coach on June 23.

-The massive rescue effort had been hampered by heavy rains that flooded the Tham Luang cave in northern Thailand, blocking access to chambers where it was hoped the group would be found alive.
+The massive international rescue effort had for days been hampered by heavy rains that flooded the Tham Luang cave in northern Thailand, blocking access to chambers where it was hoped the group would be found alive.

-Late Monday Chiang Rai provincial governor broke the news of their rescue, delighting a nation which has anxiously followed every twist and turn of the effort to save them.
+But late Monday Chiang Rai provincial governor broke the news of their rescue by naval divers, delighting a nation which has anxiously followed every twist and turn of the dramatic effort to save them.

 “We found all 13 safe... we will take care of them until they can move,” Narongsak Osottanakorn told reporters, who broke into spontaneous applause and cheering.